dssalah/dom_play/README.md

-# portal
+# html-template

-This repo creates a page on which I store my web projects
+This repo will be used as a Template to create other web Projects.